Stroke: Imaging

 For detecting chronic hemorrhages, an MRI scan is more sensitive.

-For the assessment of stable stroke, nuclear medicine scans such as single-photon emission computed tomography (SPECT) and positron emission tomography–computed tomography (PET/CT) may be helpful.
+For the assessment of a stable stroke, nuclear medicine scans such as single-photon emission computed tomography (SPECT) and positron emission tomography–computed tomography (PET/CT) may be helpful.
 SPECT documents cerebral blood flow, whereas PET with an FDG isotope shows cerebral glucose metabolism.

-CT scans may not detect ischemic stroke, especially if it is small, of recent onset, or in the brainstem or cerebellum areas (posterior circulation infarct).
+CT scans may not detect an ischemic stroke, especially if it is small, of recent onset, or in the brainstem or cerebellum (posterior circulation infarct).
 MRI is better at detecting a posterior circulation infarct with diffusion-weighted imaging.
 A CT scan is used more to rule out certain stroke mimics and detect bleeding.
 The presence of leptomeningeal collateral circulation in the brain is associated with better clinical outcomes after recanalization treatment.
-Cerebrovascular reserve capacity is another factor that affects stroke outcome – it is the amount of increase in cerebral blood flow after a purposeful stimulation of blood flow by the physician, such as by giving inhaled carbon dioxide or intravenous acetazolamide.
+Cerebrovascular reserve capacity is another factor that affects the outcome of a stroke – it is the amount of increase in cerebral blood flow after a purposeful stimulation of blood flow by the physician, such as by giving inhaled carbon dioxide or intravenous acetazolamide.
 The increase in blood flow can be measured by PET scan or transcranial doppler sonography.
 However, in people with obstruction of the internal carotid artery of one side, the presence of leptomeningeal collateral circulation is associated with reduced cerebral reserve capacity.

 Underlying cause

-12-lead ECG of a patient with stroke, showing large deeply inverted T-waves.
-ECG changes may occur in people with stroke and other brain disorders.
+12-lead ECG of a stroke patient, showing large deeply inverted T-waves.
+ECG changes may occur in people with a stroke and other brain disorders.

-When stroke has been diagnosed, other studies may be performed to determine the underlying cause.
+When a stroke has been diagnosed, other studies may be performed to determine the underlying cause.
 With the treatment and diagnosis options available, it is of particular importance to determine whether there is a peripheral source of emboli.
-Test selection may vary since the cause of stroke varies with age, comorbidity and the clinical presentation.
+Test selection may vary since the cause of a stroke varies with age, comorbidity and the clinical presentation.
 The following are commonly used techniques: